Onion-L/ogito/ROADMAP.md

 - [ ] Allow running pre/post-generation scripts defined in templates.
 - [ ] **Improve `ogito new` command argument structure:** Change `ogito new <template-name> -d <project-name>` to `ogito new <template-name> [<project-name>]`.
 If `<project-name>` is omitted, prompt the user interactively for the name.
 - [ ] **Predefine common template aliases:** Add built-in aliases for popular frameworks (e.g., `react`, `vue`, `node`) that map to official starter templates, simplifying the onboarding process for new users.
+- [ ] **Interactive `remove` command:** When `ogito remove` is run without arguments, enter an interactive mode that lists all templates and allows the user to select which ones to delete.

 ### Developer Experience & Project Health